iorixxx/lucene-clueweb-retrieval/LTR.md

 # Learning to Rank Experiments

-This library can produce a features file that is acceptable by learning to rank libraries such as RankLib and RankSVM.
+This library can produce a features file that is compatible with learning to rank libraries such as RankLib and RankSVM.

-## Feature extraction
+## Extraction of Type-Q
+Not all learning to rank algorithms can handle this type of features.
+Pre-retrieval predictors,
+Running stats tool is a pre-requisite

+` ./run.sh Stats -collection CW09B `
+` ./run.sh Stats -collection CW09B -task query `
+` ./run.sh TFDistribution -collection CW09B -task query `
+` ./run.sh TFDistribution -collection CW09B -task term `
+` ./run.sh MS -collection CW09B -tag KStem -metric NDCG20 -spam `

+Following command dumps query features in the format: qid:1   0.6     0.4715      0.0896
+` ./run.sh Feature -collection CW09B`

+## Extraction of Type-QD

-` ./run.sh Searcher -collection MQ09 -task feature -tag KStem `
+To extract Weighting Model Whole Document (WMWD) features ` ./run.sh Searcher -collection MQ09 -task feature -tag KStem `

-` ./run.sh Searcher -collection MQ09 -task field -tag KStem `
+To extract Weighting Model Single Field (WMSF) features ` ./run.sh Searcher -collection MQ09 -task field -tag KStem `

+The eight models are: BM25, LGD
+Fields: ULR, title, body, anchor

+To be implemented WMFB

+WMWD: Multiple standard weighting models computed on whole documents
+WMSF: A standard weighting model calculated individually on each “single field” of the document.
+WMFB: A weighting model that is field-based, where term frequencies are combined rather than the weighting model scores.

+The above notations are borrowed from "About Learning Models with Multiple Query Dependent Features"

-manually copy *. features files of individual tracks in to TFD_HOME/MQ09/ModelName.features or ` ./merge.sh `
+This step appends (row-based) different files into a single file. manually copy *.features files of individual tracks in to TFD_HOME/MQ09/ModelName.features or ` ./merge.sh `

+This step merges WMWD features and WMSF features in a column oriented way.
 ` ./run.sh Sample -collection MQ09 -task merge `

+This step concludes the extraction of Type-QD features.

+## Extraction of Type-D

+This family of features are document priors.
+The document prior is the probability that the document is relevant to *any* query.
+At the moment we have PageRank and SpamRankings.
+We store them in Apache Solr for fast lookup.
 ` ./run.sh Sample -collection MQ09 -task spam `
 The last command will produce TFD_HOME/MQ09/X.ModelName.features files.